 The firm’s Chobani Oat Blend with Crunch is available in Strawberry Granola Crunch, Blueberry Almond Crumble, and Peach Coconut Crunch, flavours.

-US food company General Mills has made a couple of moves, centring on its Yoplait yogurt brand.
+US food company General Mills has made a couple of moves in plant-based dairy, centring on its Yoplait yogurt brand.

 In December 2019, the company took its Oui by Yoplait yogurt product into the US plant-based category.